Oregon Layoffs — February 2014

 |---|---|---|---|---|

-The biggest impact was at Sierra Pines Ltd at its Springfield facility, reporting 87 affected workers.
+The most significant filing came from Sierra Pines at its Springfield facility, reporting 87 affected workers.

-This data points to a easing in workforce disruptions across Oregon, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Oregon, with filings falling below both recent and year-ago levels.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.